1967 Stanford Indians baseball team

 The 1967 Stanford Indians baseball team represented Stanford University in the 1967 NCAA University Division baseball season.
 The Indians played their home games at Sunken Diamond.
 The team was coached by Dutch Fehring in his 12th year at Stanford.

-The Indians won the District VIII Playoff to advanced to the College World Series, where they were defeated by the Arizona State.
+The Indians won the District VIII Playoff to advance to the College World Series, where they were defeated by Arizona State.